3 fired FBI officials sue Patel, saying he bowed to Trump administration's 'campaign of retribution'

 Perhaps the most prominent of the plaintiffs is Driscoll, a former commander of the FBI's specialized hostage rescue team who served as acting director between when then-Director Christopher Wray resigned in January and Patel was confirmed in February.

 In that job, he had a well-publicized standoff in the first days of the Trump administration with a senior Justice Department official, Emil Bove, over Bove's demand for a list of agents who worked on the investigation into the Jan.
 6, 2021, riot by a mob of Trump supporters at the U.S. Capitol.
-Driscoll resisted the order in a dispute that led Bove to accuse him of “insubordination.”
+Driscoll pushed back against the order, prompting Bove to accuse him of “insubordination.”

 Driscoll survived the dispute and took another high-profile position overseeing the FBI's Critical Incident Response Group, or CIRG, which deploys to crises.
-But new problems arose last month, the complaint says, when an FBI pilot whose duties including flying the bureau's private jet was falsely identified on social media as having been a case agent on the investigation into Trump's hoarding of classified documents at his Mar-a-Lago estate in Palm Beach, Florida.
+But new problems arose last month, the complaint says, when an FBI pilot whose duties included flying the bureau's private jet was falsely identified on social media as having signed the search warrant for the investigation into Trump's hoarding of classified documents at his Mar-a-Lago estate in Palm Beach, Florida.

 The complaint says Driscoll was told that the pilot, Chris Meyer, could no longer fly Patel on the FBI plane.
-Driscoll acceded to the request but refused to strip Meyer entirely of his pilot duties and balked when told of Trump administration desires to fire him.
+Driscoll acceded to the request but refused to strip Meyer entirely of his pilot duties and balked when told of the Trump administration’s desires to fire him.

 The lawsuit recounts a conversation from early August in which Driscoll told Patel that it would be illegal to fire someone based on case assignments.
-Patel, according to the suit, said he understood the actions were “likely illegal” but that he had to fire who his superiors wanted him to “because his ability to keep his own job depended on the removal of the agents who worked on cases involving the President.”
+Patel, according to the suit, said he understood the actions were “likely illegal” and risked opening him to lawsuits but that he had to fire those whom his superiors wanted him to “because his ability to keep his own job depended on the removal of the agents who worked on cases involving the President.”

-Meyer was later fired but is not among the plaintiffs in Wednesday's suit.
+Meyer was among the five fired last month, but is not one of the plaintiffs in Wednesday's suit.

 One of the plaintiffs, Jensen, was picked by Patel to run the bureau's Washington field office despite a backlash from Trump loyalists about his earlier leadership role coordinating investigations into the Capitol riot.
 The suit says that even as Jensen was publicly defended by FBI leadership, he was told by Patel and Deputy Director Dan Bongino that they were spending “a lot of political capital” to keep him in the position.

-In May, according to the complaint, Bongino told him he would have to fire an agent assigned to his office who'd worked on Trump-related cases but also investigations into officials of both major political parties.
-That agent, Walter Giardina, was also among the five who were fired.
+In May, according to the complaint, Bongino told him he would have to fire an agent assigned to his office who'd worked on Trump-related cases but also on investigations into officials of both major political parties.
+That agent, Walter Giardina, was also among those fired last month.

-Evans was among senior executives told in late January to either retire or be fired, but he was given a reprieve and permitted to remain in his job as leader of the Las Vegas field office.
-Despite being reassured that he had the support of Patel and Bongino, he was told in May that he would have to leave his position.
+Evans was among the senior executives told in late January to either retire or be fired, but he was given a reprieve and permitted to remain in his job.
+Despite being reassured that he had the support of Patel and Bongino, he was told in May that he would have to leave his position as head of the Las Vegas field office.

 Follow the AP's coverage of the FBI at https://apnews.com/hub/us-federal-bureau-of-investigation.